 We have an excellent placement record.

 Some 50 students have received their PhD from our department since 2000.
-Recent graduates (those who have graduated within the last three years) are tenure-track professors at Kansas University, Old Dominion University, and Assumption College.
+Recent graduates (those who have graduated within the last three years) are tenure-track professors at Colorado State, Butler, Kansas State and SUNY New Paltz.
 Penn State PhDs in history also teach at such institutions as Iowa State University, University of Oklahoma, Michigan State, Lawrence University, George Mason University, University of West Florida, Texas Tech University, and SUNY-Geneseo.